 ABOUT

-Caroline Claus is a Brussels-based sound artist and urban planning and design researcher specializing in sonic and spatial atmospheres.
+Caroline Claus is a Brussels-based sound artist and urban planning researcher specializing in sonic spatial atmospheres.

 Caroline has a dual background in sociology (Ugent) and urbanism, spatial planning, and design (EhB & VUB, cum laude).
 She holds a PhD in architecture from KU Leuven.